fermi-ad/flutter-mvp-demo/README.md

 This is one of several investigations into application frameworks.
 This project focuses on [Flutter](https://flutter.dev), a framework developed at Google using the [Dart language](https://dart.dev).
-This framework is appealing because a Flutter app can be compiled and built for many targets, including Android and iOS phones and tablets; Linux, MacOS, and Windows desktops; and browsers (including progressive web apps.)
+This framework is appealing for several reasons: because a Flutter app can be compiled and built for many targets, including Android and iOS phones and tablets; Linux, MacOS, and Windows desktops; and browsers (including progressive web apps.)